banditowhiskey/Sholes/README.md

 # Sholes.js

 A simple dependency free plugin to simulate typing.
 It's not the best, nor the worst, but it _is_ reliable and very lightweight (2KB).

+Christopher Latham Sholes (along with some other cool dudes) invented the **Sholes and Glidden typewriter**.
+It was the first commercially successful typewriter.
+Despite this, Sholes was disappointed with it and refused to use it or recommend it.
+That's fitting for how we feel about this plugin.

 Sholes.js was born out of a challenge to not use any libraries while creating a prototype web app in an extremely limited amount of time.
 It will likely **not** be maintained or improved.

-If you're interested in more robust, full featured, and slick solutions to simulate typing, you should check out [Typed.js](https://github.com/mattboldt/typed.js/) | [TypeIt](https://typeitjs.com/) | [TypewriterJS](https://safi.me.uk/typewriterjs/)
+If you're interested in more robust, full featured, and slick solutions to simulate typing, you should check out:

+[Typed.js](https://github.com/mattboldt/typed.js/) | [TypeIt](https://typeitjs.com/) | [TypewriterJS](https://safi.me.uk/typewriterjs/)

 ## Usage